 Treatment and Prognosis

 Mild cases may be managed medically.
 Confinement to a crate with minimal physical activity (no jumping, no running, no going up/down stairs, no playing, etc.) is necessary for several weeks.
-Pain medication, such as steroid-like drugs, muscle relaxants, or anti-inflammatories may be prescribed on a short-term basis.
+Pain and anti-inflammatory medication, such as steroids, muscle relaxants, or non-steroidal anti-inflammatories (NSAID’s) may be prescribed on a short-term basis.
 Paralyzed or chronically affected dogs usually require surgery, but the success of the surgery will vary, depending on the amount of damage that the spinal cord has incurred.
 More than 90% of the dogs who have the ability to sense pain in their hindlimbs will walk again after surgery; only about 60% of the dogs who have lost deep pain sensation will walk again.
 This surgery may require the expertise of a veterinary surgical specialist or neurosurgeon.
 Pet owners need to provide intensive care for the pet, no matter which treatment is used.
 Full recovery usually takes weeks to months.

 The prognosis depends on the clinical signs, how long the problem has been present, and how the dog responds to treatment.
 Some animals respond to the medical/surgical treatment, and some end up with permanent paralysis and fecal/urinary incontinence.
 The majority of dogs treated appropriately do well long term.